Fae/fae/docs/README.md

 in other libraries and frameworks, but the hope is to provide a solid foundation to build you applications and frameworks upon.

-At its core Fae is a collection of components, systems, and assemblages that empower users to build amazing 2D applications.
+At its core Fae is a collection of components, systems, and entities that empower users to build amazing 2D applications.
 Fae isn't just a library, or a framework, but instead an ecosystem of small modules that together can do almost anything.